ofelcan164/API/sections/webhooks.md

 ### Response

-All Webhook POSTs will contain an `event` section which then has a `resource`, `action`, `resource_id`, `actor_id`, and potentially `recipient_id`. `resource` is the type of resource triggering the event (e.g. file, folder...), `action` is the type of action that occurred (e.g. created, updated...), `resource_id` is the unique id in Image Relay for the resource that triggered this event. `actor_id` is the unique id of the user who caused the event to happen (i.e. uploaded the file, created the folder), and `recipient_id` is optionally present when necessary.
-For instance, in the case of a "File added to Folder" triggered, `recipient_id` would be the unique folder id of the folder to which the file was added.
+All Webhook POSTs will contain an `event` section which then has a `resource`, `action`, `resource_id`, `actor_id`, and potentially `recipient_id`. `resource` is the type of resource triggering the event (e.g. file, folder...), `action` is the type of action that occurred (e.g. created, updated...), `resource_id` is the unique ID in Image Relay for the resource that triggered this event. `actor_id` is the unique ID of the user who caused the event to happen (i.e. uploaded the file, created the folder), and `recipient_id` is optionally present when necessary.
+For instance, in the case of a "File added to Folder" triggered, `recipient_id` would be the unique folder ID of the folder to which the file was added.
 The `event` section will always be present for all webhook calls.

 A `data` section is also included containing data specific to the resource being triggered.
-For a File, for instance, it will contain details about the file such as name, id, parent folder, etc.
+For a File, for instance, it will contain details about the file such as name, ID, parent folder, etc.

 ### Resource: File